 If you think you can fix the issue, assign it to yourself with just the

-/assign label.
-If you cannot self-assign for permissions-related reasons, leave a comment that you’d like to claim it and work on creating a PR.
+/assign command.
+If you cannot self-assign for permissions-related reasons, leave a comment that you’d like to claim it and begin working on a PR.

 Step Five: Follow Up

-If you see any issue which is owned by a developer but a PR is not created in 30 days, a Triage engineer should contact the issue owner and ask them to either create a PR or release ownership.
+If an issue is owned by a developer but a PR has not been created within 30 days, a triage engineer should contact the issue owner and ask them to either create a PR or release ownership.

 If you find an issue with a SIG label assigned, but there’s no evidence of movement or discussion within 30 days, then gently poke the SIG about this pending issue.
-Also, consider attending one of their meetings to bring up the issue, if you feel this is appropriate.
+Also, consider attending one of their meetings to bring up the issue.

 If an Issue Has No Activity After 90 Days